cfe-lab/MiCall/CONTRIBUTING.md

 to use [PyInstaller][pyinstaller].

 1. If you haven't done all the previous steps, install Python and PyWin32.
+2. Install ActivePerl and bowtie2.
-2. Install [git for Windows][wingit], and clone the MiCall repository.
+3. Install [git for Windows][wingit], and clone the MiCall repository.
-3. Follow the instructions above to install the Gotoh package from the `micall/alignment` folder.
+4. Follow the instructions above to install the Gotoh package from the `micall/alignment` folder.
-2. Use pip to install pyinstaller.
+5. Use pip to install pyinstaller.

     cd \Python27\Scripts
     pip install pyinstaller